 Yes, that is your president, partner or neighbor

 One thing is true in most elections in the USA: about half of the country votes for each party.
 In other words, after every presidential election, about one-half of the country is disappointed with the results.
-But, the person democratically elected is still YOUR president if you belong to this country.
+But, the person elected is still YOUR president if you belong to this country.
 Same for a marriage.
 That IS your partner, whether you agree with them or not.
-And sometimes, you will strongly disagree and there is no middle ground on the issue.
+And sometimes, you will strongly disagree and it’s harder to find a middle ground on the issue.
 Are you going to sabotage them and refuse to cooperate if you don’t get your way, or will you fight for the good of the union?

 I read an article about the end of the American Civil War when the Confederates were preparing to surrender.
 General Robert E. Lee was being advised to break out into guerrilla warfare and continue the fight.
 He refused to do so, knowing it would further damage an already hurting country.
 He conceded for the good of the nation because it was the right thing to do for the healing and progress of the country he loved.
 No one president or partner has the complete vision or answers for the union to succeed.
 So concede when it’s important to pursuing good for the whole.
 Not because you are powerless to continue fighting, but because you are fighting for the good of the whole beyond your own personal vindication.
 Politics and marriage counseling both go better when it’s clear that the goal is for the success of the whole, not one side winning.